 (config-if)# ip ospf cost <value>

-Note: Changing the interface’s bandwidth will affect other features and protocols. - To prefer one ABR over another to reach subnets in other areas, we can use route summarizations or route filtering.
+Note: Changing the interface’s bandwidth will affect other features and protocols. - We can use route summarizations or route filtering to prefer one ABR over another to reach subnets in other areas.

-In conclusion, OSPF Path Selection is a process that involves multiple steps and criteria.
+In conclusion, OSPF Path Selection is a process that involves multiple steps and criteria to decide the OSPF best path for a given subnet.
 It begins with the longest match and then proceeds to the most preferred path type.
-The OSPF cost is then considered, with the lowest cost metric being chosen as the best route.
+The OSPF cost is then considered, with the lowest cost metric chosen as the best route.
 This process ensures that data is routed in the most efficient manner possible.

 thank you for this clarification